Royal-Navy/design-system/packages/docs-site/src/library/drafts/getting-started.md

 ---
 title: Getting started
-description: A quick start guide to get up and running with the NELSON toolkit.
+description: A quick start guide to get up and running with the Royal Navy Design System.
 tags: public
 pageClass: ''
 template: withsidebar